 - Conducts professional development and employee training programs;

-- Oversees the expansion and maintenance of the New York City Automated Personnel System (NYCAPS), a centralized state-of-the-art automated personnel system for managers and employees to access and manage personnel and benefits information including Employee Self-Service; administers human resources, payroll and timekeeping services for the agency.
+- Oversees the expansion and maintenance of the New York City Automated Personnel System (NYCAPS), a centralized state-of-the-art automated personnel system for managers and employees to access and manage personnel and benefits information including Employee Self-Service.

 DCAS IT is responsible for the establishment, development, maintenance, upgrade and administration of network infrastructure, system/user hardware, software and applications as well as the support of approximately 2500 computer users.
 All of these functions are essential to DCAS as a whole and are critical to its successful operation on a daily basis.
 DCAS IT consists of four units: Business Analysis & Quality Assurance, Applications Development & Production Support, Network Operations & Helpdesk Support and Technology Strategy & Vendor Evaluations.